LoganDickon/Google-Scholar-Scraper/README.md

 - Step 3: `Right Click & Select "Run as Administrator"`
 - Step 4: `Click "Yes" on the pop-up menu`
 - Now the Command Prompt should be open and ready for commands
-- On `steps 5 - 8` if you receive a `"pip command not found"` message then jump to `Pip Help` section
+- On `steps 5 - 9` if you receive a `"pip command not found"` message then jump to `Pip Help` section
 - Step 5: `Type: pip install bs4`
 - Step 6: `Type: pip install matplotlib`
 - Step 7: `Type: pip install pandas`
-- Step 8: `Type: Pip install requests`
+- Step 8: `Type: pip install requests`
 - Step 9: `Type: pip freeze` Now look for the following inside the List: `beautifulsoup4` , `matplotlib`, `pandas`, `requests`
 - If the dependencies were found in your List, then you have successfully installed all needed files to run the program w/o error
 - Step 10: If the 4 were not found in the List, then check to see if you are in adminstrator mode, then try & redownload